On this page

 Can I meet with the people who are doing the work?

 This is another way of asking 'Do you outsource?'.
 Whether or not you think outsourcing is a good or bad thing is up to you.
 Ultimately it’s about your website developer taking full responsibility for the work that is produced.

 How long do you estimate before my website goes live?

 Do you have a critical time by which your new site has to go live?
-Maybe the developer has a huge backlog of work so that they can’t even start on your site for the next three months.
+Maybe the developer has a huge backlog of work and they can’t even start on your site for the next three months?